Report on Demolition of Spotting Towers, Naval Air Station, Fallon, Nevada

 Historic Buildings Report of the Demolition of the North, Center, and South Spotting Towers, Bombing Range B-16, Naval Air Station, Fallon, Nevada was produced by the Nevada State Historic Preservation Office.
 Report includes 33 photographs of documentation taken in 2013, four architectural drawings of the towers, and an accompanying index sheet.

 Immediate Source of Acquisition

-Donated by Mara Thiessen Jones for the Nevada State Historic Preservation Office, June 2015.
+Donated by Mara Thiessen Jones for the Nevada State Historic Preservation Office in June 2015.

-- An Inventory to the Report on Demolition of Spotting Towers, Naval Air Station, Fallon, Nevada
+- Guide to the Report on Demolition of Spotting Towers, Naval Air Station, Fallon, Nevada

 - Jessica Maddox